luxmentis/SiestaExt/README.md

 ## Examples

+Read on, or jump straight into one of the apps in the `Examples` folder:
+- SiestaExtSimpleExample: a good starting point that shows you the basics
-Read on, or jump straight into the GithubBrowser example app – it's the original Siesta example app rewritten in SwiftUI, and it's a thing of beauty :-)
+- GithubBrowser: it's the original Siesta example app rewritten in SwiftUI.
+  Be amazed at how little code there is – it's a thing of beauty :-)

+## Tutorial

 ### First off, understand `TypedResource`

 Unlike Siesta's `Resource`, most things in this project are strongly typed.
-Your starting point is `TypedResource<T>`, which you get by calling `typed() ` on a `Resource`.
-For example `GithubAPI`'s methods now return `TypedResources`:
+Your starting point is `TypedResource<T>`, where T is the content type.

+If you define your API methods using `TypedResource`, the rest of your app knows what types it's getting!
+For example, from the `GithubAPI` example app:

 ```swift
 func repository(ownedBy login: String, named name: String) -> TypedResource<Repository> {